-And changing the course of not only Apple’s business, but that of the entire mobile industry!
+With its intuitive touchscreen display, it’s a massive leap forward for smartphones.
+The device goes on to change the course of not only Apple’s business, but that of the entire mobile industry!

 For me, the interesting thing about iPhone mania is to ask how predictable it actually was.
-The sales and creative genius of someone like Steve Jobs is that they suggest radically new ideas which, once you’ve heard them, sound like such common sense that it’s difficult to imagine things being any other way.
+The sales and creative genius of someone like Steve Jobs is that they suggest radically new ideas that, once you’ve heard them, sound like such common sense that it’s difficult to imagine things being any other way.

 Was there really a time when the idea of a smartphone capable of playing your music, browsing the internet, watching media and making calls seemed not only futuristic, but actually counterintuitive?

-Apparently so, as this 2007 comment from Tom Smith, Universal McCann’s research manager for Europe, the Middle East and Asia, suggests: “The simple truth: convergence is a compromise driven by financial limitations, not aspiration.
+Apparently so, as a 2007 comment from Tom Smith, Universal McCann’s research manager for Europe, the Middle East and Asia, suggests: “The simple truth: convergence is a compromise driven by financial limitations, not aspiration.
 In the markets where multiple devices are affordable, the vast majority would prefer that to one device fits all.”

 Ultimately my overwhelming memory of the iPhone is just how revolutionary it seemed at the time.
-A smartphone with one button and a large flat glass display is what I think of when I picture a cellphone today, but it certainly wasn’t back when I picked up a first-gen iPhone for the first time in 2007.
+A smartphone with one button and a large glass display is what I think of when I picture a cellphone today.
+(Actually, these days, who even needs a Home button?)

 What are your memories of the original iPhone?
 Leave your comments below.